Qouo/Camera-Low-Quality-OBS/README.md

 #  OBS Low-Res 144p Filter Plugin

-##  Simulate bad video on purpose — for comedy, nostalgia, or chaos
+##  Simulate bad video on purpose — to stick it to that micromanager

 This OBS plugin applies a **retro low-quality video effect** to any source by: